Link building is one of the most beneficial and at the same time challenging parts of SEO.

 You develop relationships with other site owners & editors in your niche.
 You're looking for people who meet these criteria:

 Once you start a new partnership, you simply drop each other links when there is a relevant opportunity (the link needs to make sense and add value for readers).
 If you and your partners are running guest blogging campaigns, for example, you can potentially end up with 2-3x the links.

 The hard part is finding potential partners.
-A good place to start is networking groups but you may find that by visiting other sites in your niche, you can get an idea for who is publishing a lot of guest posts — these will be the people to connect with.
+A good place to start is networking groups but you may find that by visiting other sites in your niche, you can get an idea for who is doing a lot of SEO guest posting — these will be the people to connect with.

 While I don't have a full case study to share, I can offer some results I've been seeing from strategic partnerships so far this year.

 I'm writing this towards the middle of August 2019, and so far I've received links from 50+ referring domains thanks to this strategy.
 Sure, that's less than 10/month but those links have been effortless to get.
 Most are on sites that I probably wouldn't have contributed content to.